 Examples of degree courses that relate to English:

-You can watch a great series of videos of young people who are working in jobs that use English on the BBC Bitesize website.
+You can watch some great videos of people who are working in jobs that use English on Careerpilot or on the BBC Bitesize website.

 Do a free, short, online course to find out more about English (looks great on your CV too!)